rticommunity/rticonnextdds-connector-cs/docs/articles/api_overview.md

 ## Import the RTI Connector library

-Import the `librtiddsconnector_dotnet.dll` library to start using *Connector*.
+Import the `RTI.Connext.Connector.dll` library to start using *Connector*.
 The API is under the namespace `RTI.Connext.Connector`.

 Make sure that the directory with the native library at _rticonnextdds-connector/lib/[arch]_ is in your `PATH` environment variable.